pdfernhout/Twirlip7/src/server/README-server-api.md

 ### POST /api/proxy

-Request data from another server via GET.
+Request data relayed from another server via a GET request to that other server.

 The body should include url field and proxyKey (i.e. password) field.
 See proxy-rss-reader.js for an example.